ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 **TimeSeriesProfile - single station:** A [DSG TimeSeriesProfile feature](http://cfconventions.org/cf-conventions/cf-conventions.html#time-series-profiles) represents a platform with multiple sensors as a vertical profile with a altitude (depth or height) position for each sensor.
 This can also be used for profiling sensors like ADCPs.
 This metadata profile restricts TimeSeriesProfile datasets to include a 'station dimension' of only 1, indicating a single timeSeries feature (or 'station') per dataset.

 **single-sensor-per-dataset:** individual ERDDAP datasets of either TimeSeries or TimeSeriesProfile type that are associated via matching **`platform_id`** and **`wmo_platform_code`** global attributes, breaking a platform's data apart into individual DSG datasets.
 Some IOOS RAs use this pattern already, and provide one dataset for sensor package (e.g., CTD, ADCP, met, etc).
 The code used to ingest sensor datasets for GTS by NDBC or for Sensor Map by IOOS will perform this aggregation, so data providers need not create aggregations in ERDDAP.
-Each individual dataset intended for the GTS must follow the [Requirements for GTS Ingest](#requirements-for-ioos-dataset-gts-ingest) individually.
+Each individual dataset intended for the GTS must follow the [Requirements for NDBC/GTS Ingest](#requirements-for-ioos-dataset-ndbcgts-ingest) individually.

 Note that because neither **`platform_id`** or **`wmo_platform_code`** attributes are required in this profile, any dataset without them will be considered to be specifying data for only one, distinct platform, and aggregation with other datasets by downstream processes at NDBC or IOOS is not guaranteed.